Understanding Connector Package Methods

 This vignette provides best practices for users and developers on what is returned by each method in connector packages.
 Understanding these methods and their return values is crucial for both users of connector packages and developers who want to create their own connector packages.

-We tailored this guide for connector.databricks
+We tailored this guide for connector.databricks, but the

-same thing applies for all connector
+same thing applies for all connector types of packages.
+You

 can have a look at original article here.